 Espresso vs Doppio vs Ristretto

-A type of coffee that is very popular in Europe is a longer extracted lungo.
-This coffee will have the espresso taste and aroma, but milder, and will contain more caffeine per cup.
+A type of coffee that is very popular in Europe is a longer extracted espresso.
+This coffee will have the espresso taste and aroma, but milder, and will contain a bit more caffeine per cup.
 This is called “caffè crema”.

-The American counterpart is “caffè Americano” which is espresso pulled over hot water.
+The American counterpart is “caffè Americano” which is a shot of espresso with hot water added on top.
 The advantage of the Americano is that the bitter compounds associated with longer pulled espresso are eliminated.

 Some people like to mix the high caffeine content drip coffee with the flavor oomph of an espresso.
 This coffee is called red eye, and it’s very different from caffè crema.

 Espresso More Tips for the Perfect Experience

 The way we serve and drink our espresso is almost as important as the brewing process.
 Here are some tips to make you feel like a coffee cupper.